auxy2/Node.js-CLI-For-Cryptocurrency/README.md

 - Fetch latest prices: `crypto-cli prices`
 - Fetch historical data: `crypto-cli history --currency BTC --period 7d`
 - Convert currency: `crypto-cli convert --amount 100 --from USD --to BTC`

+# Commands

+Here are the main commands and options available:

+## prices

+Fetches the latest cryptocurrency prices.

+### Options:

+- `--currency`: Specify the cryptocurrency (default: `BTC`).
+- `--fiat`: Specify the fiat currency (default: `USD`).
 -
+### history
+  Fetches historical data for a specified cryptocurrency.

+## Options:

+- `--currency`: Specify the cryptocurrency (default: `BTC`).
+- `--period`: Specify the time period (e.g., `1d`, `7d`, `1m`).

+### convert

+Converts an amount from one currency to another.

+###Options:

+- `--amount`: The amount to convert.
+- `--from`: The source currency.
+- `--to`: The target currency.

+# help

+Displays help information for commands. `help`

+# Contributing

+Contributions are welcome!
+If you'd like to contribute, please fork the repository and use a feature branch.
+Pull requests are warmly welcome.

+1. Fork the repository.
+2. Create your feature branch (git checkout -b feature/AmazingFeature).
+3. Commit your changes (git commit -m 'Add some AmazingFeature').
+4. Push to the branch (git push origin feature/AmazingFeature).
+4. Open a pull request.

+# License

+This project is licensed under the MIT License.
+See the LICENSE file for details.

+For more information, reach me out isihaqandullahi01@gmail.com.